athms/evaluating-deeplight-transfer/README.md

 ## Project description

-This project provides two main packages (see [src/](src/)) that allow to apply DeepLight to the task-fMRI data of the [Human Connectome Project](http://www.humanconnectomeproject.org) (HCP):
+This project provides two main packages (see [src/](src/)) that allow to apply DeepLight (see [below](#DeepLight)) to the task-fMRI data of the [Human Connectome Project](http://www.humanconnectomeproject.org) (HCP):
-- `deeplight` is a simple python package that provides easy access to two DeepLight architectures (2D-DeepLight and 3D-DeepLight; see below), which are designed for cognitive decoding of whole-brain fMRI data.
+- `deeplight` is a simple python package that provides easy access to two pre-trained DeepLight architectures (2D-DeepLight and 3D-DeepLight; see below), designed for cognitive decoding of whole-brain fMRI data.
 Both architecturs were pre-trained with the fMRI data of 400 individuals in six of the seven HCP experimental tasks (all tasks except for the working memory task, which we left out for testing purposes; [click here for details on the HCP data](https://www.sciencedirect.com/science/article/abs/pii/S1053811913005272?via%3Dihub)).
 - `hcprep`is a simple python package that allows to easily download the HCP [task-fMRI data](https://www.humanconnectome.org/study/hcp-young-adult/project-protocol/task-fmri) in a *preprocessed* format via the [Amazon Web Services (AWS) S3 storage system](https://www.humanconnectome.org/study/hcp-young-adult/article/hcp-s1200-release-now-available-amazon-web-services) and to transform these data into the [tensorflow records data format](https://www.tensorflow.org/tutorials/load_data/tfrecord).